-Culpability Harm Whether the breach of the respondent's duty to the court was planned or inadvertent The extent to which the respondent had control over the circumstances giving rise to the misconduct The degree to which the misconduct was planned The impact on proceedings and the extent of any action required to remedy the misconduct Impact on clients and any loss sustained
+Culpability Harm ★ No specific culpability factors The impact on proceedings and the extent of any action required to remedy the misconduct.
+Impact on clients and any loss sustained.

 The indicative sanctions range for this Group covers the range of sanctions from fines to suspension.
-Panels should consider whether it is appropriate to impose restrictions/conditions on practice in order to protect the public either in combination with other sanctions or as a stand-alone sanction.
+Panels should consider whether it is appropriate to impose restrictions/conditions on practice in order to protect the public either in combination with other sanctions or as a standalone sanction.

-Panels have discretion to impose sanctions outside the ranges where there are substantial reasons for doing so and written reasons should be given for such a decision.
+Panels have discretion to impose sanctions outside the ranges where there are good reasons for doing so and written reasons should be given for such a departure.